kelvinlegacy/mission23_wiki/The-Bluegrass-Genocide.md

 The Bluegrass Genocide started with the African-American Christian population in Lexington, Kentucky, but has now spread to the overall Christian population in the central Kentucky area.

 ## Onset of Genocide
-Attempted coverup of the massacre of Mount Calvary Baptist Church marks the beginning of the genocide.
+Attempted coverup of [the massacre of Mount Calvary Baptist Church](https://github.com/mission23/mission23/wiki/The-CIA-Massacre-of-Mount-Calvary-Baptist-Church) started the genocide.

 The plans for the cover-up included, holding funerals for the victims of the massacre.
 Individuals who contacted the church showing interest in finding their loved ones were later contacted back and notified of their loved one’s death and funeral services arrangements were provided to them.